 9. Can humans see elves?

 Elves are good at sneaking around, so it’s usually hard to detect them.
 Children are often able to see a branch move, or notice something looking through the window or peeping from behind the curtains.
 Then they know that it’s their own personal elf tiptoeing around.
 Sometimes elves move something or leave some other sign to show that they have been around.
-They have also been known to pick up mail addressed to Santa Claus.
+They have also been known to pick up and deliver mail addressed to Santa Claus.